Lawrence Grassi Middle School Site Redevelopment

 What is Happening?

-- The application package is available for review pdf here (25.69 MB)
+- The application package can be viewed pdf here (25.69 MB)

 - Five buildings (noted in blue in the map below) 2 ½ storeys in height;